 ACECQA will also continue to recognise individuals who hold the following combination of qualifications as ECTs:

 a primary teaching qualification that includes at least a focus on children aged 5 to 8 (e.g. a qualification with a focus on children aged 3 to 8 or 5 to 12) and

 teacher registration in Australia (known as ‘accreditation’ in New South Wales) and

 an ACECQA-approved diploma-level (or higher) education and care qualification.

-Registered teachers will need to complete their approved early childhood diploma before the end of 2021 to continue to be recognised as an ECT from 2022.
+Registered primary qualified teachers will need to complete their approved early childhood diploma before the end of 2021 to continue to be recognised as an ECT from 2022.